Viinu07/fastapi_intern/README.md

 Docker commands
-Docker image was build out of the app and upload to repositroy so we can directly use docker-compose up command
+Docker image was build out of the app and upload to repositroy so we can directly docker-compose.yml file and use docker-compose up command to run the app
 ![Screenshot](docker.png)